odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

         content: >-
           This colonial-style homestead nestles among cypress and deodar trees, on a peaceful wooded hillside overlooking the Bhimtal valley.
-This peaceful, cosy haven is a birder’s and butterfly-watcher’s paradise, and a haven for writers seeking a retreat.
+This peaceful, cosy haven is a birder's and butterfly-watcher's paradise, and a haven for writers seeking a retreat.
         checkInDate: ''
         checkInTime: ''